Background pattern

 • If you have severe kidney problems.

-• If you have diabetes or kidney insufficiency and are being treated with a medication to lower blood pressure that contains aliskiren.
+• If you have diabetes or kidney impairment and are being treated with a blood pressure-lowering medicine that contains aliskiren.

-• If you have low levels of potassium or sodium in your blood, high levels of calcium or uric acid (with symptoms of gout or kidney stones) in your blood, that do not improve with treatment.
+• If you have low potassium or sodium levels in your blood, high calcium or uric acid levels (with symptoms of gout or kidney stones) in your blood, which do not improve with treatment.

 • If you are more than 3 months pregnant.
-(It is also best to avoid olmesartan/amlodipine/hydrochlorothiazide at the beginning of pregnancy - see section “Pregnancy and breastfeeding”).
+(It is also recommended to avoid olmesartan/amlodipine/hydrochlorothiazide at the start of pregnancy - see section “Pregnancy and breastfeeding”).

-• If you have severe liver problems, bile secretion problems, or obstruction of bile drainage from the gallbladder (e.g., due to gallstones), or have jaundice (yellow skin and eyes).
+• If you have severe liver problems, bile secretion problems, or obstruction of bile drainage from the gallbladder (e.g., due to gallstones), or if you have jaundice (yellowing of the skin and eyes).

 • If you have very low blood pressure.